kacperbojakowski/final-project/09-glossary/index.md

 ###### P

-**Persona** – in content design, a fictional profile with features that represent some key characteristics (e.g. level of knowledge, social group, age) of the target audience. |
+**Persona** – in content design, a fictional profile with features that represent some key characteristics (e.g., level of knowledge, social group, age) of the target audience. |

 **Plain English** – a subset of English that is easy to understand, with simple vocabulary and grammar. |